zbtolon/customer-portal/cpmanacctbillpay.md

 # Managing your billing items
 {: #manage-billing}

-If you are managing {{site.data.keyword.Bluemix}} infrastructure billing for a SoftLayer account, you can manage your billing and payments in the customer portal.
-To manage {{site.data.keyword.Bluemix_notm}} platform billing and payments, see [Managing billing and usage](/docs/account/index.html).
+If you're managing {{site.data.keyword.Bluemix}} infrastructure billing for a SoftLayer account, you can manage your billing and payments in the customer portal.
+To manage {{site.data.keyword.Bluemix_notm}} platform billing and payments, see [Managing payments](/docs/billing-usage/manage_billing.html#linkedusage).
 {:shortdesc}

 ## Accessing your billing items